Cohomology of linking systems with twisted coefficients by a $p$-solvable action: Abstract

 \section{Abstract}

 In this paper we study the cohomology of the geometric realization of linking systems with twisted coefficients.
-More precisely, we compare it with the submodule of stable elements in the cohomology of the Sylow.
+More precisely, given a prime $p$ and a $p$-local finite group $(S,\Fc,\Li)$, we compare the cohomology of $\Li$ with twisted coefficients with the submodule of $\Fc^c$-stable elements in the cohomology of $S$.
 We start with the particular case of constrained fusion systems.
 Then, we study the case of $p$-solvable actions on the coefficients.